Coral Cove, Queensland: Education

 There are no schools in Coral Cove.
-The nearest primary school is Elliott Heads State School in neighbouring Elliott Heads to the south-west.
-The nearest secondary school is Kepnock State High School in Kepnock in Bundaberg to the west.
+The nearest government primary school is Elliott Heads State School in neighbouring Elliott Heads to the south-west.
+The nearest government secondary school is Kepnock State High School in Kepnock in Bundaberg to the west.

 Attractions

 Being so close to the shore, Barolin Rock is a popular dive site, featuring both coral formations and a wide variety of turtles, rays, reef fish and other marine fauna.

 Coral Cove Golf Course is an 18-hole championship golf courses.
 Its longest hole is 635 m and is the longest in Australia, and one of only two par 6 holes in Australia.
 The course is available to members and the public.
 Regular competitions are held on five days each week.
 The associated resort provides accommodation, bars, restaurants, conference/function rooms and swimming pools.